Cauliflower Poutine

 • Salt and pepper

-• Fresh thyme.
-Optional.
-Traditional poutine certainly doesn't have fresh herbs, so leave it off it you want to stay classic.
-I like adding thyme for a little pop of freshness though.
+• Fresh rosemary and/or thyme.
+Traditional poutine doesn't generally have fresh herbs.
+However, I like adding rosemary and/or thyme for a little pop of freshness and nice color.

 Closing Thoughts

-I think I've made this three or four times in the past couple months; we're obsessed.
-It's the most wonderful winter Friday night food.
-Come home after a long week, make a cocktail to sip on while you cook, and then reward yourself with the most decadent bar food that won't leave you feeling weighed-down afterward.
+This is the most wonderful winter Friday night food, don't you think?
+Come home after a long week, make a cocktail to sip on while you cook (perhaps my Ginger Bee's Knees?), and then reward yourself with the most decadent bar food that won't leave you feeling weighed-down afterward.

 Share It!